jorbDehmel/theory-of-computation/presentations/diagonalization.md

 Since $H$ is a decider, it always completes in finite time.
 We will design $D$ to be a decider as well.

-# Halting problem undecidability pt.
+# Acceptance problem undecidability pt.
 2

 $D$ = "On input $\left< M \right>$, where $M$ is a TM: